 Who is Zunaid Moti

-Zunaid Moti is a famous businessman, controversial personality and media face from South Africa.
-He first gained popularity for his lavish lifestyle and wide business practice.
+Zunaid Moti is a well-known businessman, divisive figure, and media personality from South Africa.
+He first became well-known for leading an opulent lifestyle and engaging in extensive commerce.

-Zunaid was born in 1977 in Makopane, Limpopo.
-His father was the owner of a huge dealership business in Mokopane.
+In 1977, Zunaid was born in Makopane, Limpopo.
+In Mokopane, his father was the boss of a sizable dealership company.

-From there, the whole thing snowballed in to Moti group, which currently employs over 2500 people across many industries.
+From there, everything grew into the Moti group, which today employs more than 2500 people across numerous businesses.

 Net worth & Cars